Complementizer: Epistemic selection

-“If” signals that the associated tense phrase must carry the epistemic meaning of uncertainty.
-In contrast, “that” is epistemically neutral.
-This contrast is not uncommon cross-linguistically: in languages with only two complementizers, one is frequently neutral, while the other carries the meaning of uncertainty.
+"If" signals that the associated tense phrase must carry the epistemic meaning of uncertainty.
+In contrast, "that" is epistemically neutral.
+The contrast is not uncommon cross-linguistically.
+In languages with only two complementizers, one is frequently neutral, and the other carries the meaning of uncertainty.
 One such language is Lango (a Nilotic language spoken in Uganda):

-Additional languages with this neutrality/uncertainty complementizer contrast include several European languages:
+Additional languages with the neutrality/uncertainty complementizer contrast include several European languages:

 In other languages, complementizers are richer in epistemic meaning.
-For example, in Mangap-Mbula, an Austronesian language of Papua New Guinea, the following complementizers are available:
+For example, in Mbula, an Austronesian language of Papua New Guinea, the following complementizers are available:

 More generally, complementizers have been found to express the following values cross-linguistically: certainty, (general) uncertainty, probability, negative probability/falsehood, apprehension, and reportativity.